meshula/LabCamera/README.md

     Infinity       hyperfocal distance         Sensor plane
 ````

-If a camera is focussed at the hyperfocal distance, then objects from 1/2 H to
+If a camera is focused at the hyperfocal distance, then objects from 1/2 H to
 infinity are in focus.

 ````